Did you know you can bake cheesecake in a muffin pan? This recipe for creamy mini cheesecakes is so simple and perfect for a small crowd!

 - 1 teaspoon fresh lemon juice (optional, but recommended)

 - 1 large egg, at room temperature

-- topping suggestions: salted caramel, lemon curd, strawberry compote, chocolate ganache, red wine chocolate ganache, fresh fruit or maraschino cherries, homemade whipped cream, or raspberry sauce
+- topping suggestions: salted caramel, lemon curd, strawberry topping, chocolate ganache, red wine chocolate ganache, fresh fruit or maraschino cherries, homemade whipped cream, or raspberry sauce

 - Preheat oven to 350°F (177°C).
 Line a 12-count muffin pan with 9-10 liners.
 This recipe yields only 9-10 mini cheesecakes, so there will be 2-3 empty.
 You could skip the liners and spray the pan with non-stick spray or grease with butter, but the mini cheesecakes are pretty stubborn to release from the pan.
 I recommend using liners to make things easier.